 Shorebirds for Beginners – Guided Walk

 We know that shorebird species, or wading birds can be a difficult group of birds to tell apart.
-Our rangers Katherine, Richard and Ben want to help you to tell your dunlin from your redshank!
+Our rangers Katherine, Richard, Ben and Tara want to help you to tell your dunlin from your redshank!

 Perhaps you have recently developed an interest in wildlife or perhaps you know your garden birds and you’re interested in shorebirds but don’t know who to ask.
 What’s the little white one with the fast legs, the black and white bird with the orange bill and which is making that haunting call?